This is Hank's Story. Read his story and then Help Save Hank in Centralia, Washington.

-The secret was that in April 1, 2016, while I was out wandering with my mom, Sadie, there was an unfortunate incident where two goats were killed and a little pony was hurt.
+The secret was that in April 1, 2016, my mom and I had gotten out of the house through the slider that hadn't been properly closed.
+What happened next was unfortunate -- two goats ended up dead and a little pony was hurt.
 The thing is my mom instigated the whole thing.

 Ever since I was six weeks old, I lived in California on 3 acres with goats and chickens.
 Goats weren't a meal; goats were family -- that's what I knew.
-Thing is I couldn't prove that I didn't kill the goats or hurt the pony, but I didn't.
-Mom was long gone after that pony kicked her a good one, but I stayed because I didn't even know the trouble I was in.
-I ended up getting blamed for something I didn't do.
-I did not hurt any animals on April 1, 2016.
+Thing is, I couldn't prove that I didn't kill the goats or hurt the pony.

-This was not the way I wanted my story to end, and hopefully it won't.
-On August 24, my mistress will go to Grays Harbor County Superior Court to seek to have Judge Buzzard's ruling reversed in its entirety for various points of his decision that were unjust and unfair.
+On September 8, Judge Edwards of Grays Harbor County Superior Court was supposed to hear the RALJ Appeal and to hopefully reverse Judge Buzzard's ruling in its entirety for various points of his decision that were unjust and unfair.